mssola/fbos/README.md

 the timer interrupts as given by openSBI (`fizz` on % 3 seconds, `buzz` on % 5 seconds, and `fizzbuzz` on % 15 seconds).

-This kernel provides just one system call, `write`, which allows any program to pass the string to be written into the serial port.
+This kernel provides just one system call, `write_and_block`, which allows any program to pass the string to be written into the serial port and wait for the kernel to re-schedule it.

 ## Build